sandraLbdvTW/docusaurus/docs/articles/english/first-year.md

 When I started, my job didn’t ask me to track my task time.
 Until they did.
 And I had no idea how to estimate tasks other than "when it's done, it's done".

-Even if you are not asked, track your time, so you can plan your work in the future.
+Even if you are not asked, track your time, so you can plan your future work.

 ## Decompose until it’s clear